-An historical site named after French explorer Robert LaSalle, this eight-acre park has a playground, picnic area and beach access on Lake Michigan.
-Take Highway 42 to County J; then head east to County U. Parking and toilet facilities are available.
+Named after French explorer Robert LaSalle, this eight-acre park has a playground, picnic area and beach access on Lake Michigan.
+Take Highway 42 to County J, then head east to County U. Parking and toilet facilities are available.

 ROBERT M. CARMODY PARK

-This park is open a half-hour before sunrise until 11 p.m. daily.
-You’ll also find a six-lane boat launch ramp; launch fee is required.
+This park is open a half-hour before sunrise until 11 p.m. daily featuring a six-lane boat launch ramp.
+Launch fee is required.
 Restrooms and parking are available.
-Located at 3570 County Rd CC, on the west shore of Little Sturgeon Bay.
+Located at 3570 County Rd CC on the west shore of Little Sturgeon Bay.